-Military pay isn't taxed by Oregon for those stationed in Oregon, but domiciled elsewhere.
-Read Publication OR-17
+Military pay isn't taxed by Oregon for those who are stationed in Oregon but are domiciled outside of Oregon.
+Read

 Nonresidents stationed in Oregon

-If you had Oregon tax withheld from your military pay, you can file to claim a refund.
+If you had Oregon tax withheld from your military pay, you can file a return to claim a refund.

 Residents stationed in Oregon

 If you are an Oregon resident stationed in Oregon, file

 Form OR-40.
 Up to $6,000 of your military pay may qualify for a subtraction (see subtraction information below).

 You're treated as a nonresident for Oregon tax purposes (a "special case resident") if you meet all the following requirements: